igrishaev/pg/doc/030-pool.md

 <!-- tocstop -->

 To interact with a database effectively, you need a connection pool.
-A single connection is a fragile thing on its own: you can easily lose it by an accidental lag in the network.
+A single connection is fragile on its own: you can easily lose it by an accidental lag in the network.

-Another thing which is worth bearing in mind is, opening a new connection every time you want to reach PostgreSQL is expensive.
+Another thing that is worth bearing in mind is, that opening a new connection every time you want to reach PostgreSQL is expensive.
 Every connection starts a new process on the server.
-If you have a cycle in your code that opens too many connections or threads/futures that do the same, sooner or later you'll reach an error response saying "too many connections".
+If your code opens too many connections, say in a cycle or within threads/futures, sooner or later you'll reach an error response saying "too many connections".

-The connection pool is an objects that holds several open connections at once.
+The connection pool is an object that holds several open connections at once.
 It allows you to *borrow* a connection for some period of time.
 A borrowed connection can be only used in a block of code that has borrowed it but nowhere else.
-Once the block of code has done its duties, the connection gets returned to the pool.
+Once the block of code has done with its duties, the connection gets returned to the pool.

 The pool is also capable of calculating the lifetime of connections and their expiration moments.
 Once a connection has expired, it gets terminated and the pool spawns a new connection.

-The connection pool is shipped in a dedicated library `com.github.igrishaev/pg-pool` as it depends on logging facility.
+The connection pool is shipped in a dedicated library `com.github.igrishaev/pg-pool` as it depends on the logging facility.

 ## Basic usage